nsayali/LHD-Share-2021/README.md

 # LHD-Share-2021
-Hello World in a new Language: JavaScript
+Hello World in a new Language: JavaScript & go